aws-samples/fis-template-library/database-connection-limit-exhaustion/README.md

 ### Connection Settings
 - **MaxConnections**: Number of connections to open (default: 1000)
 - **ExperimentDuration**: Total experiment duration in ISO8601 format (default: PT10M = 10 minutes, e.g., PT1H = 1 hour, PT30M = 30 minutes)
-  - **Note** this is not the same as the FIS Experiment Template Max Duration (default 3 hours for this experiment template) which functions as overarching timeout.
+  - **Note** this is not the same as the FIS Experiment Template Max Duration (default 3 hours for this experiment template) which functions as on overarching timeout.
 - **RampTime**: Time to gradually ramp up to MaxConnections in ISO8601 format (default: PT1M = 1 minute, e.g., PT30S = 30 seconds, PT2M = 2 minutes, PT0S = immediate)
 - **RampSteps**: Number of steps to reach MaxConnections (default: 10, e.g., 2=50% then 100%, 20=5% increments)